COS-IN/iluvatar-faas/src/Ilúvatar/docs/LOAD.md

 1. `--warm-iters`: The number of times each function will be run after a cold iteration is started.
 These will be warm start of the function.

+1. `--run-time`: An alternative to the `*-iter` params.
+Functions will be invoked in a closed loop for the specified number of seconds.
+Upon finishing, a new invocation will be sent.
+The final invocation will complete after the time expires.

+1. `--threads`: Run a set number of clients, all invoking the same function.
+Clients will synchronize before starting the next function.
+Results will be combined into one file.

 An example load call for a worker:
 ```sh